nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ---

 ## 8. Glossary and Terms

+The following documents the technical terms that are relevant to this project.

 * **Mainstream OS**: Windows, Linux, MacOS
 * **Inventory**: An item that a user wishes to record.
 An inventory item can refer to any existing object.